tranquilit/WAPT-Documentation/source/wapt-configuration/waptagent/index.rst

 .. attention::

-  When choosing a mode of operation it is difficult to change it, think carefully!
+  After choosing a mode of operation it is difficult to change it, think carefully!

 Identifying the WAPT agents by their BIOS UUID (serial number)